 The software was designed by Mr. Gary W. Brunner, leader of the HEC-RAS development team.
-The user interface and graphics were programmed by Mr. Mark R. Jensen.
+The user interface and graphics were programmed by Mr. Mark R. Jensen, Alex Kennedy, Anton Rotter-Sieren, Cameron Ackerman, and Stanford Gibson.
 The steady flow water surface profiles computational module and the majority of the one-dimensional unsteady flow computations modules was programmed by Mr. Steven S. Piper.
 The One-dimensional unsteady flow matrix solution algorithm was developed by Dr. Robert L. Barkau (Author of UNET and HEC-UNET).

-The two-dimensional unsteady flow modeling capabilities were developed by Gary W. Brunner, Mark R. Jensen, Steve S. Piper, Ben Chacon (Resource Management Consultants, RMA), and Alex J. Kennedy.
+The two-dimensional unsteady flow modeling capabilities were developed by Gary W. Brunner, Ben Chacon (Resource Management Consultants, RMA), Steve S. Piper, Mark R. Jensen, Alex J. Kennedy, and Alex Sanchez.

 The sediment transport interface module was programmed by Mr. Stanford A. Gibson.
-The quasi Unsteady flow computational sediment transport capabilities were developed by Stanford A. Gibson and Steven S. Piper.
+The quasi unsteady flow computational sediment transport capabilities were developed by Stanford A. Gibson and Steven S. Piper.
 The Unsteady flow sediment transport modules were developed by Stanford A. Gibson, Steven S. Piper, and Ben Chacon (RMA).
 Special thanks to Mr. Tony Thomas (Author of HEC-6 and HEC-6T) for his assistance in developing the quasi-unsteady flow sediment transport routines used in HEC-RAS.
+The two-dimensional sediment transport modules were developed by Alex Sanchez and Stanford Gibson.
+The Debris flow capabilities in HEC-RAS (1D and 2D) were developed by Stanford Gibson and Alex Sanchez.
+Most of the sediment output was designed by Stanford Gibson and Alex Sanchez and programmed by Anton Rotter-Sieren.